Medical Negligence Claims Case Studies

-Our lawyers, David Dickie and Alicia Sharman, are leading Clinical Negligence Solicitors.
+Our lawyers are leading Clinical Negligence Solicitors.
 They specialise exclusively in this field and together have successfully dealt with most types of clinical negligence claims over the last 30 years.

-David and Alicia endeavour to be not only skilful lawyers but to be senstive, trustworthy and approachable.
+Our legal experts endeavour to be not only skilful lawyers but to be sensitive, trustworthy and approachable.
 Rest assured they will patiently guide you through your claim, every step of the way.

 Case Study 1

-A fatal accident claim by a widow, whose husband tragically died as a result of the progression of a tumour in his hip, which could have been operated on and removed with a complete cure, had an x-ray been correctly read.
-Unfortunately, however, it wasn’t, and the cancer spread.
+This claim involved a claim by a widow, whose husband tragically passed away as a result of the progression of a tumour in his hip.
+His tumour could have been operated on and removed providing a complete cure, had an x-ray been correctly interpreted.
+Unfortunately, it wasn’t, and the cancer spread.

 The deceased’s pre-misdiagnosis life expectancy was hotly contested by eminent experts.
-This medical negligence claim was settled for £110,000 by David Dickie.
+This medical negligence claim was settled for £110,000.

 Case Study 2

-An accident and emergency medical negligence claim concerned the Claimant’s husband who had attended the Sir Robert Peel Hospital in Tamworth with an exacerbation of his asthma and asking for a repeat prescription of his brown inhaler.
+This was a claim relating to emergency medical negligence and concerned the Claimant’s husband, who had attended the Sir Robert Peel Hospital in Tamworth with an exacerbation of his asthma.
+He asked for a repeat prescription of his brown inhaler.

 We obtained a positive report on liability from a Consultant Respiratory Physician, and a Care Expert’s report to calculate the loss of the deceased’s services to his widow.
 Her financial dependency based on his loss of earnings was also calculated.